Faizanahmedsy/Cult-of-Nerds/README.md

-## Nemon School of Tech (NST)
+## Cult of Nerds

-NST is a not for profit organization development for computer science enthusiasts from teir 3 colleges in india
+Cult of Nerds is a not for profit organization development for computer science enthusiasts from teir 3 colleges in india

 **Note** At this stage it is incomplete, it will be completed before 31st of July 2023 We are planning to make a github repo, a website for curriculum, a mobile app to track your progress, and discord server for discussions